James-Byrne/byrnecodes/_posts/2019-06-05-types-in-ember.md

 > This is now my favourite meme ever

-Probably the most talked about benefit of Typescript is its Static Types.
-These essentially allow us to specify what king of value we expect from a particular parameter, whether it’s a string, an integer, both or neither.
-This allows the Typescript compiler to catch a number of potential bugs before we come across them either in development or production.
+Probably the most talked about feature of Typescript is its Static Types which we can use to specify the type of value we expect from a paramter/variable.
+This in turn gives the Typescript compiler the ability to catch common errors in the compile step, reducing the number of bugs that make it to production.

-A simple example of this would be parsing some data structure.
+An example of this would be parsing some data structure.
 Let’s say we are parsing an error but that the error can take a number of shapes.
-It can be a string or an object containing a list of errors.
+It can be a string or an object containing a list of strings.
+A potential solution might look something like this:

-If we wanted to just extract all the errors from some error we’ll need to write a function that can handle all these cases.
-A potential solution would look something like this:

 ```js
 function getAllErrors(error = {}) {